Architecture, Art, Landscape Architecture, Urban & Regional Planning

-Architecture Undergrads: Credit for one topic studio that may be applied as ARC 401/L, or ARC 402/L, or ARC 405/L. If you are a 4th year, this program will put ahead and will allow you to be able to focus on only senior project during your 5th year.
+- Architecture Undergrads: Credit for one topic studio that may be applied as ARC 401/L, or ARC 402/L, or ARC 405/L. If you are a 4th year, this program will put you ahead and will allow you to focus on senior project during your 5th year.

-2. Chinese Cities and Gardens - 1 course (4 units of 499 Upper Division Elective)
+2. Chinese Cities and Gardens - 4 units of 499 Upper Division Elective

-URP Students: Students in 3rd and 4th year have priority.
-First and 2nd year students highly encouraged to apply.
+- URP Students: Students in 3rd and 4th year have priority.
+Open to all URP Grads.